 Kumasi Man Allegedly Burns Wife’s House Over Suspicion of Cheating With UK Borga

-• Man arrested for allegedly setting his wife's house ablaze over cheating suspicions with a lover abroad
+- A man was arrested for allegedly setting his wife's house ablaze over suspicions that she was cheating

-• The suspect, Patrick Agyemang Yeboah, was reportedly in some emotional turmoil over the issue
+- The suspect, Patrick Agyemang Yeboah, was reportedly in some emotional turmoil over the issue

-A man has allegedly set his wife's house on fire in Kumasi over suspicions that she was cheating with a man in the UK.
+A man has allegedly set his wife's house in Kumasi on fire over suspicions that she was cheating with a man in the UK.

 Source: Getty Images